Android phone cheat sheet

 When we first heard a cheaper Pixel was on the way, we didn’t really know what to make of it.
 But once it arrived, it made perfect sense: The Pixel 3a isn’t a cut-rate Pixel 3, it’s just a cheaper version of the same great phone.
 Android 10?
 Check.
 OLED display?
 Check.
 Great camera?
 That’s a big check.
 For $399 or $479, the Pixel 3a delivers simply stellar photography, not to mention the best experience you’re going to find in an Android phone this side of the Pixel 4.
 Read our full review.

-There's really no other competition in the value category than OnePlus.
+There’s really no other competition in the value category than OnePlus.
 While the price of its phones have steadily ticked up along with its far-higher-priced peers, OnePlus has consistently delivered good-looking handsets with premium specs for hundreds of dollars less than the iPhones and Galaxies of the world.
 The 6T has one more thing going for it: T-Mobile support.
-It's still missing wireless charging and IP-rated water resistance, and the camera lags behind those of top-tier handsets, but for the price, you simply can't buy a better Android phone.
+It’s still missing wireless charging and IP-rated water resistance, and the camera lags behind those of top-tier handsets, but for the price, you simply can’t buy a better Android phone—especially if you can get it when it dips to $350.
 Read our full review.